Conformal covariance and the split property: Outlook

 \subsubsection{Acknowledgment}

-We would like to thank James Tener for calling our attention to the article \cite{Neretin} of Neretin, which allowed us to bridge the gap in the concept of the proof we previously had.
-We are grateful to Marcel Bischoff, Sebastiano Carpi, Luca Giorgetti and Roberto Longo for various interesting discussions on two-dimensional CFT.
+We would like to thank James Tener for calling our attention to the article \cite{Neretin} of Neretin, which led us to find \cite{Ols} and allowed us to bridge the gap in the concept of the proof we previously had.
+We are grateful to Marcel Bischoff, Sebastiano Carpi, Fabio Ciolli, Luca Giorgetti and Roberto Longo for various interesting discussions on two-dimensional CFT.

 {

 }